 Employers who hire workers in H-1B status are supposed to file a Labor Condition Application (LCA) with the Department of Labor.
 The employer must also create a Public Access File (PAF) which contains the LCA and other documents that are supposed to be made available to the public on demand.
-The subject of this post are only the retention rules for these records.
+The subject of this post is only the retention rules for these records.
 This post will not address other LCA or PAF issues.

 The PAF must be maintained by the employer either at the principal place of business (i.e. headquarters) or place of employment (the employer indicates the location of records in the LCA at filing) for the following periods: